abelcheung/types-lxml/README.md

 ## Important note

 - Since `2024.08.07`, each release will contain multiple builds; besides normal version, there is an alternative build suitable for multiple XML element subclassing.
 Please check out [relevant Installation section](#choosing-the-build) for detail (hint: many people don't need to bother with this).
-Also note that this release requires `mypy 1.11`.
+Also note that this release requires `mypy 1.11` if one chooses to use `mypy` for type checking. `pyright` version requirement (`1.1.351`) is not changed.

 ## Introduction

 This repository contains [external type annotations](https://peps.python.org/pep-0561/) for [`lxml`](http://lxml.de/).
-It can be used by type-checking tools (currently supporting [`mypy`](https://pypi.org/project/mypy/) and [`pyright`](https://github.com/Microsoft/pyright)) to check code that uses `lxml`, or used within IDEs like [VSCode](https://code.visualstudio.com/) to facilitate development.
+It can be used by type-checking tools (currently supporting [`pyright`](https://github.com/Microsoft/pyright) and [`mypy`](https://pypi.org/project/mypy/)) to check code that uses `lxml`, or used within IDEs like [VSCode](https://code.visualstudio.com/) to facilitate development.

 ## Goal ① : Completion